lfglabs-dev/api.starknet.id/README.md

-# StarknetID API

-StarknetID API is a Rust-based service that provides API endpoints for interacting with StarkNet identities.
-This API serves as the backend infrastructure for StarkNet identity management and resolution.

 ## Description

-The StarknetID API is designed to handle identity-related operations on the StarkNet blockchain.
-It provides a robust interface for managing and querying StarkNet identities, making it easier to integrate identity services into applications built on StarkNet.
+StarknetID provides a robust interface for managing and querying StarkNet identities, making it easier to integrate identity services into applications built on StarkNet.

 ## Features